youdz/d2-stash-organizer/README.md

 Everything runs in the browser: no installation required, no coding, no security risks for your computer.

 Your data is your data, the tool does not send anything to the server.
 It works fully offline once loaded.
-This means your save files will never be sent or shared anywhere, and it does not track any kind of statistics.
+This means your save files will never be sent or shared anywhere.

 Finally, this tool will never lose any of your items.
 There is a hard check at the end of the organization logic that will throw an error and prevent generating a new save file if even one potion is missing.
 It will also